snehalmundhe10/Snap-It/README.md

 # Snap'It

 ## Overview
 A photo library app developed using MERN Stack.
-This application allows you to create photo library.
-The user can create, update, delete and like photo posts.
+This application allows you to create a photo library.
+The user can create, update, delete and like photo memories.

 ## Functionality
  `Get Posts` - Return all the photo posts